openharmony/docs/en/application-dev/security/permission-verify-guidelines.md

 ## Available APIs

-The following table lists only the API used in this guide.
-For more information, see [Application Access Control](../reference/apis/js-apis-abilityAccessCtrl.md).
+The following describes only the API used for permission verification.
+For more information about the APIs, see [Application Access Control](../reference/apis/js-apis-abilityAccessCtrl.md).

 checkAccessToken(tokenID: number, permissionName: Permissions): Promise&lt;GrantStatus&gt;